nwdigitalradio/n7nix/email/alpine/README.md

 #### Getting a package

-* Debian Jessie has an alpine package 2.11
+* Debian Buster has an alpine package 2.21

 #### Building from source on RPi 3

 ```
 git clone git://repo.or.cz/alpine.git